ultralytics/ultralytics/docs/en/integrations/vscode-snippets.md

   <br>
     <img src="https://github.com/Burhan-Q/ultralytics-snippets/assets/62214284/42ad0b17-e752-479c-9c6c-e451fffbe8b3" alt="Snippet Prediction Preview">
   <br>
-  <strong>NOTE: </strong>Tab-completion used to complete snippet and quickly hop between fields.
+  Run example code using Ultralytics YOLO in under 20 seconds! 🚀
 </p>

+## Features and Benefits

 ✅ Are you a data scientist or machine learning engineer building computer vision applications with Ultralytics?

-✅ Do you despise writing repetitive code for common tasks?
+✅ Do you despise writing the same blocks of code repeatedly?

-✅ Are you always forgetting the arguments or default values for the [predict], [train], [track], or [val] methods?
+✅ Are you always forgetting the arguments or default values for the [export], [predict], [train], [track], or [val] methods?

 ✅ Looking to get started with Ultralytics and wish you had an _easier_ way to reference or run code examples?

 ✅ Want to speed up your development cycle when working with Ultralytics?

-If you use Visual Studio Code and answered 'yes' to any of the above, then the `Ultralytics-Snippets` extension for VS Code is her to help!
-It was the Ultralytics Community that inspired the creation of this extension.
+If you use Visual Studio Code and answered 'yes' to any of the above, then the Ultralytics-snippets extension for VS Code is here to help!
 Read on to learn more about the extension, how to install it, and how to use it.

+## Inspired by the Ultralytics Community

+The inspiration to build this extension came from the Ultralytics Community.
+Questions from the Community around similar topics and examples fueled the development for this project.
+Additionally, as some of the Ultralytics Team also uses VS Code, we also use it as a tool to accelerate our work too ⚡.

 ## Why VS Code?

 [Visual Studio Code](https://code.visualstudio.com/) is extremely popular with developers worldwide and has ranked most popular by the Stack Overflow Developer Survey in [2021], [2022], [2023], and [2024].
-Given VS Code's high level of customization, built-in features, compatibility, and extensibility, it's no surprise that so many developers are using it.
-Given the popularity in the larger developer community and within the Ultralytics [Discord], [Discourse], [Reddit], and [GitHub] Communities, it made sense to build a VS Code extension to help streamline your workflow and boost your productivity.
+Due to VS Code's high level of customization, built-in features, broad compatibility, and extensibility, it's no surprise that so many developers are using it.
+Given the popularity in the wider developer community and within the Ultralytics [Discord], [Discourse], [Reddit], and [GitHub] Communities, it made sense to build a VS Code extension to help streamline your workflow and boost your productivity.

 Want to let us know what you use for developing code?
 Head over to our Discourse [community poll] and let us know!
 While you're there, maybe check out some of our favorite computer vision, machine learning, AI, and developer [memes], or even post your favorite!

 ## Installing the Extension

 !!!
 Note
-Any code environment that will allow for installing VS Code extensions _should be_ compatible with the `Ultralytics-snippets` extension.
+    Any code environment that will allow for installing VS Code extensions _should be_ compatible with the Ultralytics-snippets extension.
 After publishing the extension, it was discovered that [neovim](https://neovim.io/) can be made compatible with VS Code extensions.
-To learn more see the [`neovim` install section of the Readme][neovim install] in the [Ultralytics-Snippets repository][repo].
+To learn more see the [`neovim` install section][neovim install] of the Readme in the [Ultralytics-Snippets repository][repo].

 ### Installing in VS Code

-1. Navigate to the Extensions menu in VS Code, and search for `Ultralytics-Snippets`.
+1. Navigate to the Extensions menu in VS Code, and search for Ultralytics-snippets.

 2. Click the ++"Install"++ button.